Tarsum67/pre-work-study-guide/README.md

-# <Tar's prework study guide webpage>

-## this prework web page is the first webpage before my training in my coding course.
+# TAR's Prework Study Guide Webpage

+## Description

+This Prework Study Guide was created for boot camp students who were going through the Prework.
+It contains notes on HTML, CSS, Git, and JavaScript.

+## Installation

+N/A

+## Usage

+To use this Prework Study Guide, you can review the notes in each section.
+For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
+A console panel should open either below or to the side of the webpage in the browser.
+There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.

-## N/A
+## Credits

-## this prework webpage is a good way to not only get fimiler with the CLR but main other tools you will use in the course such as HTML, CSS, JavaScript, Git and Dev tools

-## N/A
+N/A

-## MIT
+## License

 Please refer to the LICENSE in the repo.